Bridging the Domain Divide: Supervised vs. Zero-Shot Clinical Section Segmentation from MIMIC-III to Obstetrics: Data

 \section{Data}

 We use \citet{landes2022new}'s publicly available MedSecId corpus to train and evaluate our models.
 MedSecId comprises 2,002 fully annotated clinical notes from MIMIC-III, specifically designed for clinical section segmentation.
 Additionally, we introduce ONC, a novel, de-identified dataset of 100 H\&P notes from 50 vaginal birth after cesarean (VBAC) and 50 repeat cesarean section (RCS) patients to evaluate model performance in obstetrics, an underrepresented clinical domain.
+All clinical notes in both datasets are written in English.